 In November 2024, separate courts denied Sengabo bail.

 CPJ’s requests for comment sent via email and messaging app to RIB in late 2024 did not receive any replies.
-Requests for comment emailed to the National Public Prosecution Authority and sent via messaging app to the authority’s spokesperson Faustin Nkusi also went unanswered.
-CPJ could not immediately find contact information for the celebrities named in the case.
+Requests for comment emailed to the National Public Prosecution Authority and sent via messaging app to the authority’s spokesperson, Faustin Nkusi, in late 2024 also went unanswered.
+CPJ’s August 2025 request for comment, sent to via email to the ministry of justice, was also unanswered.